Learn to love your lists

 Forgetful, chaotic, or just plain preoccupied?
-Everyone can use a helpful moving house checklist when it comes to moving home.
+Everyone can use a helpful list when it comes to moving home.

-We’ve developed this one from over 50 years of experience, and though you’ll probably want to add something, it’s a great place to start.
+We’ve developed this one from over 50 years of experience, and though you’ll probably want to add something, it’s a good place to start.

 A few helpful hints: